-Parliament approves changes for more effective collaboration between tax authorities - Novinite.com - Sofia News Agency
+Parliament Approves Changes for More Effective Collaboration Between Tax Authorities - Novinite.com - Sofia News Agency

 This will happen through expanded automatic exchange of information.
 The changes create rules for exchange of information about advance cross-border tax rulings and advance pricing agreements, issued by EU member states.

-The changes were supported by 102 MPs, while 80 voted against them./ FOCUS News Agency/
+The changes were supported by 102 MPs, while 80 voted against them.

 Please, log in to post a comment.